Waihonua

 No analysis available

-Searched all remarks for phrases like 'lease expires ####', 'land lease to ####', 'leasehold expiring', and renewal language.
-Found no explicit leasehold or lease expiry year, so the expiry year is unknown from remarks.
+Searched all public remarks for phrases like 'lease expires', 'land lease to', 'leasehold expiring', or explicit 4-digit expiry years.
+No leasehold/expiry year language was found, so the expiry year is unknown.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.